danilanv/Dnv.ReSharper.Plugins.LowerSecond/README.md

 Dnv.ReSharper.Plugins.LowerSecond
 =================================

 Very small ReSharper 6.1 plugin.
-Introduces a new macro.
+Introduces a 2 new macro:

-Value of another variable with the first character replaced with '_' and second character in lower case.
+1. Value of another variable with the first character replaced with '_' and second character in lower case.
 Example: IApplicationSettings => _applicationSettings
+2. Value of another variable with the first character removed and second character in lower case.
+Example: IApplicationSettings => applicationSettings

 #Installation